agn453/ZXCC/README.md

 file for details).
 Also, user area specifications on CP/M filenames have been removed - since they're not implemented by ZXCC.

-* Fix parsing of spaces in the FCBs - resolving issue #39
+* Fix parsing of spaces in the FCBs - resolving issue #39.

+* Look for CP/M COM file in current directory (emulated drive P:) before the binaries (in BINDIR80 emulated as drive A:).

 --